johnchae/stick-figure-movement/README.md

 # stick-figure-movement
-Move a stick figure with left and right arrow keys and watch it animate!
-Made in C++, April 2015
+Move the stick figure with the left and right arrow keys and watch it animate!
+Made in C++ using SDL2